AvaloniaUI/Avalonia/docs/spec/defining-properties.md

     }
 ```

-The `PerspexProperty.Register` method also accepts a number of other parameters:
+The `AvaloniaProperty.Register` method also accepts a number of other parameters:

 - `defaultValue`: This gives the property a default value.
 Be sure to only pass
 value types and immutable types here as passing a reference type will cause the